dinanabila/100-days-of-code/log.md

 **Today's Progress**: Learning how to positioning an element with CSS, and also learning a bit of color theory from Applied Visual Design course on freeCodeCamp.

 **Thoughts**: I've been a bit of struggled when learning how to positioning an element.
 Like, I'm still puzzling how to distinguish position: relative, and position: absolute.
 And this thought also come into my mind too: "When is the best time for us using margin, position, and padding?"
 Because they're all seems similar to me.

+### Day 7: April 21, Thursday

+**Today's Progress**: Finally finished the Applied Visual Design course on freeCodeCamp.

+**Thoughts**: Struggling a bit when learning how to make a heart shape with css pseudo classes after and before.
+But it's fine, I'm already get it now after doing a few of trial and error method.
+The one that still make me confused is the cubic-bezier part.
+How does it work?
+What kind of change that Y-axis does?